Updated with District Maps; How Guilford County and Local Media is Selling a 19% Property Tax Increase as a “Rate Cut”

 Without mentioning the 19% property tax hike.

-And the same meaningless;
+And the same meaninglessness;

 The narrative appears to be having the intended effect;